seanchen1991/alation_code_challenge/README.md

 Since I didn't program my solution in Java, I took a few liberties with the parameters of the question, namely interpreting the <string name, int score> pairs as Python tuples, as well as assuming that the list of tuples is comma-delimited.

-I used an implementation of `StringTrie` from the `pyTrie` library as my index structure and the cPickle library for fast serialization of the trie object.
-To run the code, you'll need to run `pip install pytrie`.
+I used an implementation of `StringTrie` from the `pyTrie` library in order to achieve sub-linear query answering, as well as the cPickle library for fast serialization of the trie.
+You'll need to run `pip install pytrie` for the program to work.

+To run the code, first call `python indexing.py` to generate the `trie.pickle` file.
+Then call `python query_server.py`, which will prompt you to enter your query.

+This problem took me about 5 hours.

 2. You have a 100 GB text file and a Linux box with 4GB of RAM and 4 cores.
 Write a program/script that outputs a file listing the frequency of all words in the file (i.e. a TSV file with two columns <word, frequency>).
 Note that the set of words in the file may not fit in memory.